|Occupation||Former Hospital; porter|

 |Court||Birmingham Crown Court|

 Tuesday 2nd October 1979, Dix murdered his landlady, Pia Overbury, aged-32, a married woman with two children, she was tied to a tree near her Gloucester home, raped and shot in the head.

-Saturday 20th October 1979, a lady out walking her dog with her children, came across the body of a woman in undergrowth in a woods, at Hartpury, in the forest of Dean, police later confirmed it was Hazel Langford.
-Police found cartridges and also the gun at the scene, the gun was linked back to Glyn Dix, he was questioned by police, shortly after this he tried to commit suicide.
+Saturday 20th October 1979, a lady out walking her dog with her children, came across the body of a woman in undergrowth in a woods, at Hartpury, in the forest of Dean.
+Police found cartridges and also the gun at the scene, the gun was linked back to Glyn Dix, he was arrested and questioned by police, shortly after this he tried to commit suicide.

 July 1980, At Bristol Crown Court, Dix was sentenced to life in prison.
 He claimed at the trial that he had been asked by Pia to help kill her husband by hiring a hit-man, but later retracted this and pleaded guilty to murder.

 1997, While in prison he became friends with cellmate Adam Langford, who had been jailed for a motoring offence.
 Adam would be visited by his mother Hazel.
 Dix and Hazel struck up a friendship, and became pen-pals.

 5th November 1999, let out on a day release Glyn Dix and Hazel got married.

 2001, after his release Glyn Dix set set-up home with Hazel and her children.
 He managed to convince both Hazel and her children that he had been framed for the murder of Pia Overbury,.

 Saturday 19th June 2004, Hazel Dix aged-54, was found at the house in Seymour Drive in the Abbeydale area of Redditch, Worcestershire, at about 4pm.